hzhurauski/hzhurauski/README.md

 ### Hi there 👋
-I'm a Frontend Developer with focus on Web3
+I'm a Frontend Developer with focus on Blockchain
 - 🔥 I’m enjoy working with Typescript, React & Web3
 - 👀 I’m interested in Blockchain Development
 - 🌱 I’m currently learning Web3 technologies